timsegraves/mongoid-geospatial/README.md

 A Mongoid Extension that simplifies the use of MongoDB spatial features.

-** On beta again **

-Removing some trash, improving and adding support for RGeo and GeoRuby.
-Version 3+ is going to be beta testing, when it's ready I'll release v4, So the major version stays the same as mongoid.
+Version 5.* -> Mongoid 5
+Version 4.* -> Mongoid 4

 ** Gem name: 'mongoid-geospatial' (notice the hyphen) **

-The name of this gem has changed.
+* The name of this gem has changed. *
 Please change the underscore to a hyphen.
-If you need to: require 'mongoid/geospatial'
+That will require it correctly within bundler:
+`require 'mongoid/geospatial'`

 [![Gem Version](https://badge.fury.io/rb/mongoid-geospatial.png)](http://badge.fury.io/rb/mongoid-geospatial)
 [![Code Climate](https://codeclimate.com/github/nofxx/mongoid-geospatial.png)](https://codeclimate.com/github/nofxx/mongoid-geospatial)